Daniel Seghers: Life

 Seghers was born in Antwerp.
 He moved with his mother to the Dutch Republic, probably Utrecht around 1601, following the death of his father Pieter and the conversion of his mother to Calvinism.
 He possibly started his initial training as an artist in Utrecht.
 The young artist returned to Antwerp by 1611, where he was enrolled in the Guild of Saint Luke as a pupil of Jan Brueghel the Elder.

 Seghers re-converted to Catholicism and in 1614 he became a novice in the Jesuit order in Mechelen.
+In March 1614 Seghers joined the Sodaliteit der Bejaarde Jongmans (Society of Bachelors of Age), a fraternity for bachelors established by the Jesuit order.
+The Society's membership consisted principally of citizens from the elite and wealthy middle classes including artists and merchants.
+Through their membership of the Society, artists were able to access an important network of contacts which could benefit their careers.
 Seghers is recorded in Brussels in 1621 where he is known to have produced two flower garland paintings for the Cathedral of St. Michael and St. Gudula.
 In 1625 Seghers took his final vows as a Jesuit priest.
 Sources differ regarding his status in the Jesuit order: some claim that he was ordained a priest in 1625, while others argue that he remained a lay brother.